wp-plugins/hero-themes-gallery-manager/readme.txt

 It's easy to get started

 1. Upload `ht-gallery-manager` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for Hero Themes Gallery Manager.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-2. Under the new Hero Galleries menu option select New Hero Gallery.
+3. Under the new Hero Galleries menu option select New Hero Gallery.
-3. Be sure to click publish/update to save your Hero Gallery, then copy the shortcode into your post or page where you want the Hero Gallery to appear or select `Add Hero Gallery` from the target post or page.
+4. Be sure to click publish/update to save your Hero Gallery, then copy the shortcode into your post or page where you want the Hero Gallery to appear or select `Add Hero Gallery` from the target post or page.
+5. You can star an image, which works in a similar way to featured images.
+These will appear as a cover image when using a supporting theme.

 == Frequently Asked Questions ==